Connecting Thyborøn and Agger in north west Denmark

 Tel: +44 (0)7812 076 914

 Danfoss Editron Oy specializes in hybrid and electric powertrain systems for off-highway and marine markets.
-A business division of Danfoss, it develops and manufactures high-performance power systems for heavy-duty vehicles, machines and marine vessels, based on its unique synchronous reluctance assisted permanent magnet (SPRM) technology.
+A business division of Danfoss, it develops and manufactures high-performance power systems for heavy-duty vehicles, machines and marine vessels.
+This is based on its unique synchronous reluctance assisted permanent magnet (SPRM) technology.
 Danfoss Editron Oy powertrains deliver market-leading efficiency and are suitable for hybrid and electric applications within the power range of 30kW to 2,000kW.